santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 **Can I use this to hand a case off within my own region?**
 Yes.

+**I don't understand FTS, what to do, when, or how.
+What do I do?**
+Thanks for asking. start here, please consume this content.
+Then ask your peers, and if busy, your leads and/or M1's for help.   if you don't know, ask.

 **How do I get access to FTS** if you have/use VDM then you already have access to it.